 1. Section 3.5 sets out the criteria the manager and the IRC must consider before appointing a member of the IRC.
-Subject to these requirements, the manager and the IRC may establish nominating criteria in addition to those set out in this section.
+Subject to these

 3.6 Written charter

 - (1) The independent review committee must adopt a written charter that includes its mandate, responsibilities and functions, and the policies and procedures it will follow when performing its functions. - (2) If the independent review committee and the manager agree in writing that the independent review committee will perform functions other than those prescribed by securities legislation, the charter must include a description of the functions that are the subject of the agreement. - (3) In adopting the charter, the independent review committee must consider the manager's recommendations, if any.